golanlevin/DrawingWithMachines/assignments/07_field/README.md

 ---

-This assignment has 2 parts:
+This Assignment has 2 parts and is due at the beginning of class on **Thursday, 2/29**:

 1. (*15 points*) Readings on Fields/Distributions
 2. (*85 points*) A Field/Distribution Composition, Plotted